kiwicopple/sheet-metal/web/docs/about.md

 ## What it is

 Sheet Metal is useful if you want to use Google Sheets as a drop-in replacement for a database, without having to deploy your own server to communicate with it.
-SheetMetal connects to any Google Sheet via OAuth and provides an easy-to-use Restful API.
+Sheet Metal connects to any Google Sheet via OAuth and provides an easy-to-use Restful API.

 ## What it isn't